 The original part of the city, Panamá Viejo, was founded in 1519.
 All the gold from the Inca Empire went through this area, and it was once a thriving city of 10,000.
 Today’s extensive ruins are the result of an attack by English pirate Henry Morgan in 1671.
 There is an in-depth museum at the visitor center, but the exhibits are mostly in Spanish.
 Luckily, there are a lot of visuals to look at if you don’t speak Spanish.
 The main reconstructed church offers sweeping panoramic views of the area.
 The ruins take a few hours to explore and are peaceful due to the lack of crowds.

-Metropolitan Park is a section of the jungle watershed preserve for the Canal Zone.
+(Avenue Juan Pablo II, +507 232-5516, parquemetropolitano.org) – Metropolitan Park is a section of the jungle watershed preserve for the Canal Zone.
 It’s a giant park located right in the city that houses many rainforest animals, birds, and plants.
 The park is fairly big, but there are only 8km worth of trails so you can hike the whole thing in a day.
 From the top of the trail, you’ll get views of the entire city and the Panama Canal Zone.
 When the craziness of the city gets to you, come here for an afternoon and relax.
+The park is open daily from 6:30am to 4:30pm.
+General admission for foreigners is 400 Bolboa.

 Panama City has some amazing food.
 On a personal note, I don’t like the local food.
 I find it plain and lacking a lot of the spices and flavors that you find elsewhere in Central America.
 But as a major international hub, the city has some great international fare.
 If you want to stretch your budget out, you’ll find delicious food throughout the city that’s worth busting your budget on.
-Casco Viejo has many high-end restaurants as does La Exposición.
+Casco Viejo has many high-end restaurants and La Exposición also has great spots to eat.

 Honestly, I didn’t feel like there was much to do in Panama City.
 You could see it all in about two days.
 I’m still torn on my final thoughts about the city, but I enjoyed myself here, I ate well, relaxed, and met some nice people.
 But I’m not 100% sure I’d be itching to come back here in the future.